joyeecheung/package-examples/guide/05-cjs-esm-migration/migrating-imports/README.md

 # Migrating imports from CommonJS to ESM

-When migrating a CommonJS module that loads other modules to ESM, replace `require()` with `import` statements.
-This chapter shows common replacements, caveats, and workarounds.
+Migrating a CommonJS module that load other modules usually involves replacing `require()` with `import` statements, though occasionally other approaches may be needed.
+This chapter covers the common scenarios and how to handle them.

 Examples in this chapter can be found [here](https://github.com/nodejs/package-examples/blob/main/guide/05-cjs-esm-migration/migrating-imports/).

 ## Migrating `require()` to static `import`

-Most of the time, the `require()` calls can be replaced with static `import` statements.
-For importing the entire module, using the `import defaultExport from 'module'` syntax usually suffices:
+In most CommonJS modules, `require()` are done at the top-level without being guarded behind conditions.
+These calls can be replaced with static `import` statements, which enables better static analysis and optimization.

+### Importing the entire module exports

+If the original CommonJS module uses the entire exports object of the dependency, it's common to replace that with the `import defaultExport from 'module'` syntax.
+For example:

 ```js
 // before/node_modules/my-module/index.js